torivara/terraform-exercises/README.md

          --tenant myOrganizationTenantID
 ```

 You also have access to a portal user if you want to view changes there.
 This user only has reader access on the subscription and in Entra ID.
-Log in with credentials provided [here](https://portal.azure.com) in a private or incognito browser window.
+Log in [here](https://portal.azure.com) with credentials provided.
+Remember to use private or incognito browser window.

 **Objective**: Use Terraform to create an [Azure Resource Group](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/resource_group), and create a [Virtual Network](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/virtual_network) within the Resource Group.